 - 2. Percentage of suppliers and distributors (by value) covered by social and environmental audits: - a.
 In reporting year Nil - b.
 Total to date Nil - 3.
 Was report on responsible business conduct made, in the year: - a.
-As per mandatory / global reporting frameworks The Company follows Global Reporting Standards (GRI). - b.
-Available in the public domain Internal Report on the said standards is generally prepared for reporting to management.
+As per mandatory / global reporting frameworks The Company publishes Business Responsibility Report (BRR) annually as per the National Guidelines on Responsible Business Conduct (NGRBC).
+The Company also follows Global Reporting Standards (GRI). - b.
+Available in the public domain BRR is available in the company's website Internal Report on the said standards is generally prepared for reporting to management.
 The said report is not available in public domain. - c.
 Assured by a third party Internal Report is being prepared and assurance on such report will be obtained thereafter. - 4.
 Details of non-disputed fines / penalties imposed on your business by regulatory and judicial institutions in the year available in public domain: Nil - 5.
 Provide examples (up to three) of corrective action taken on the above fines / penalties imposed.
 Not Applicable. - 6.
 Provide examples (up to three) of corrective action taken on the complaints / cases of corruption and conflicts of interest to prevent recurrence.